olzhasnurman/osoc_season1_nurman_olzhas/README.md

-# osoc_season1_nurman_olzhas
+# Maveric Core 1.0
-This repository contains design and verification files for processor designed as part of "One Student One Chip" program
+This repository contains design and verification files for a multicycle RISC-V processor designed as part of "One Student One Chip" program